rules-proto-grpc/rules_proto_grpc/README.md

 [Version 4.6.0 has been released](https://github.com/rules-proto-grpc/rules_proto_grpc/releases/tag/4.6.0),
-which contains a few bug fixes for Bazel 7 support. **Note that this is likely to be the last WORKSPACE supporting release of rules_proto_grpc**, as new bzlmod supporting rules are introduced in the next major release
+which contains a few bug fixes for Bazel 7 support. **Note that this is likely to be the last WORKSPACE supporting release of rules_proto_grpc**, as new Bzlmod supporting rules are introduced in the next major version

 #### 2023/09/12 - Version 4.5.0